AcademySoftwareFoundation/opencue.io/content/docs/Reference/commands/cueadmin.md

   Administer your OpenCue deployment
 ---

-This page lists the arguments and flags you can specifiy for the `cueadmin` command.
+This page lists the arguments and flags you can specify for the `cueadmin` command.
 You can run `cueadmin` to administer and monitor your OpenCue deployment from the command line.